Waiting for your hospital appointment

 - Gloucestershire's COVID-19 portal has regularly updated advice and information about COVID-19, including a section about hospital appointments

-- The Centre for Perioperative Care has produced a series of Frequently Asked Questions to address some of the concerns that you may have about going to hospital during the pandemic and to offer advice on how you can best prepare for your operation
+- The Centre for Perioperative Care has produced a series of Frequently Asked Questions to address some of the concerns that you may have about going to the hospital during the pandemic and to offer advice on how you can best prepare for your operation

 - Read our patient leaflet about having an operation at our hospitals